6 Career Prospects For Writers

 Even a decade ago, no one could think of using social media to market businesses.
 In a dramatic change of events, businesses today are rushing to appoint skilled resources to manage social media platforms.
 In addition to channels like Facebook, Instagram, Snapchat, LinkedIn and Twitter, many are also promoting their brand through Quora, Vine, Slack and the like.

-The independent blog world being over explored by now, chances of commercialising your private blog is now relatively low.
+The independent blog world being over explored by now, chances of commercializing your private blog is now relatively low.
+At present, there are many online tools out there to stay competitive in the blogging world.
+Many bloggers use popular tools to re-write or paraphrase online.

 However, bloggers are now mostly thriving by writing for others.
 Most company websites, irrespective of industry, now have a section for blogs.
 Though they cannot bring you fame or fortune, the creative blogs, with powerful ideas and messages, can drive business goals.
 To put your best foot forward grasp whatever writing prospects or offers you hit upon.